 Over a rusty nail I chatted to my fellow passengers.
 One from first class sipping his Dom, and the other from business.
 We swapped travel tales, general conversation and a laugh with the crew member behind the bar.
 I can see how the bar/lounge would be a welcome relief from your seat on a long haul flight.
 Before I knew it the announcement that we were getting ready to land was made.
 Where did the time go?

 New Saloon Bar being rolled out from July 2017

 Emirates are upgrading the bar/lounge area.
 Come July 2017 they will be rolling out a new saloon style bar.
 There will be more seating inspired by private yacht cabins, tables with views out the windows.
 The new lounge design will accommodate up to 26 passengers, 8 seated.

 It was the most social I have been flying solo in a long time.
-Normally I stick to my seat, occasionally chat to a crew member when stretching my legs or another passenger when heading to the loo.
+Normally I stick to my seat, but occasionally I chat to a crew member when stretching my legs or passenger when heading to the loo.

 I’ve checked the Emirates A380 inflight bar off my list.
 Now I just need to wrangle my way into first class and try out the on board shower/spa!

 Become a subscriber and don’t miss a single delicious recipe, restaurant review or travel adventure.